KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 npm install
 ```

-After that the server can be started by running the following command from the same folder:
+After that you start the server by running the following command from the same folder:
 ```shell
 npm start
 ```

-This will start your own Solid server, which can be seen at http://localhost:3000/ .
+This starts your own Solid server, which you then see at http://localhost:3000/.

 ### Example Solid HTTP requests
 All interactions with the server happen through HTTP requests,
 which each HTTP method having its own use.
 Below are some common examples.
-These can be run using `curl` on the command line,
+You run these using `curl` on the command line,
-or by manually constructing the queries in a HTTP client such as [Hoppscotch](https://hoppscotch.io/).
+or by manually constructing the queries in an HTTP client such as [Hoppscotch](https://hoppscotch.io/).

 #### GETting resources
-GET can be used to request resources:
+GET is used to request resources:

 ```shell
 curl http://localhost:3000/